-Figure 4.3 Eaves detail
+Figure 5.3 Eaves detail

 Steel will expand in the easiest direction and this can be outwards rather than lengthways.
 This can produce an effect called pillowing or cushioning.
+This is a natural effect which can be reduced by using Vertix EasySeam Narrow Rib profile or Vertix EasySeam Wide Rib profile which both have an additional rib in the centre of them.